amazonview/avghelp/index.rst

 ##################
-How to Activate Disney+ on My Device via disneyplus.com/begin
+How Can I Redeem My AVG Retail Code on avg.com/retail?
 ##################

 .. meta::